vipulnaik/diet-exercise-health/profile-information/physical-exercise/dead-hang-with-history.md

 ## Goal and functional relevance of exercise

-### Build towards being able to go both underhand and overhand for at least 1 minute
+### Build towards being able to go both underhand and overhand for at least 1 minute, when both are done in succession

 A dead hang is a good way to improve the strength of my arms and shoulders, while continuing to reinforce hand grip.
 It also helps with